The organisational structure of Te Puni Kōkiri consists of the Chief Executive's Office and four directorates, or Te Puni.

 The Investment Te Puni is responsible for strengthening our stewardship role for national investment activity such as for statutory entities and whānau ora commissioning.
 It works closely across Te Puni Kōkiri and in particular with the Regional Partnerships Te Puni to provide contract advice, strategic planning, performance monitoring and reporting on impacts of all our investments.

-The Investment Te Puni is made up of six teams, including:
+The Investment Te Puni is made up of seven teams, including: